ameersarwar/cross_expression/README.md

 The output in `locations2` rotates the xy coordinates `20` degrees counter-clockwise, z-score normalize them (`center = TRUE` and `scale = TRUE`), and reflect in the x and y axes (`flip_x = TRUE` and `flip_y = TRUE`).

-In practice, the original tissue may have coordinates in a position resembling those in `location2`, thereby needing rotation in light with biological knowledge about the tissue and common practices regarding its presentation.
+In practice, we may begin with a tissue resembling `location2` and rotate it until it becomes close to the tissue in `locations`.
+Importantly, the linear transformations must be performed in light of the tissue biology and common practices concerning its presentation.

 ## Citation
 If you find the cross-expression framework or the accompanying functions useful, please cite the following manuscript: